jevmax/SQL-Query-Airbnb-in-NYC/readme_test.md

 ;
 ````

-This gave me a bit of further insight that:

-Entire home/apt, Private room, and Shared room are the highest rated types of rooms.
+This shows me that Entire home/apt, Private room, and Shared room are the highest rated types of rooms.

 Out of the entire dataset though, the queries would look like this:
 ```